Tondu: Tondu House

 The General Managers lived in Tondu House until 1940 when the house was commandeered by the Ministry of Supply for the Pyrotechnic Research Department (PRD), evacuated from London.
 The site was chosen because it was in an elevated and relatively isolated position, some distance from a built-up area and only four miles from ROF Bridgend.
 This involved Tondu with some very important war work, including the development of incendiary flares that were dropped on targets by Pathfinder aircraft.
 These aircraft, including the famous Mosquito, would fly ahead of the main bomber force and locate and mark the targets with the flares.
 PRD was relocated to Langhurst Sussex in 1957, where it merged with the former Flame Warfare Research Establishment.
 Today there is still evidence of the PRD's presence at Tondu Farm; a concrete viewing shelter in the woods close to the farm, from which the researchers could safely view and assess their experimental pyrotechnics.
 The Tondu House Mansion was demolished in 1963 by its owners Merthyr Mawr Estate, due to its poor and dangerous condition, leaving only one residential cottage standing amongst its outbuildings.
 It was then leased to a farmer until 2001.

 The Old Pit Pony Hospital

 On site is an old pit pony hospital where all the local pit ponies came for treatment and rest during their lives in the local pits.
 It was the only pit pony hospital in Mid Glamorgan.

 Governance

 At the local level Tondu is a community electoral ward to Ynysawdre Community Council, represented by up to six of the ten community councillors.

-The Ynysawdre county ward elects a councillor to Bridgend County Borough Council.
+Ynysawdre is part of 'St Bride's Minor and Ynysawdre' ward on Bridgend County Borough Council.